ClaudiaAF/markdown-template/README.md

 -   The file can have any extension (e.g., `.md`)
 -   Locally:
     -   Works in Firefox
-    -   The file extension `.txt` is recommended because otherwise, Firefox tends to store partial files in its download directory
 -   On a server:
     -   Works in Firefox, Chrome, Safari and Internet Explorer
     -   Can use any file extension